 - Once the peels SNAP, they are dry enough to come out of oven.
 Peels will be a darker color when they come out.
 It does not affect the taste at all.

-Drying Lemon in Dehydrator
+Drying in the Dehydrator

 - Set the dehydrator at 95 degrees and place the lemon peels on the trays making sure they are separated.
 This will take 4-7 hours.
 Once the peels SNAP, they are dry enough to come out of the oven.
 Peels will be light in color when they come out.